Exploring the old town of Villajoyosa

 Casas pintadas – painted houses

-The casas pintadas got their bright colours, so the story goes, so local fishermen could see their houses clearly from out at sea.
-That tradition is still maintained today, even though the fishermen themselves are long gone.
-Owners have to keep their homes painted and they can’t change the colour either.
+That colourful tradition is still maintained today, even though the fishermen themselves are long gone.
+Owners have to keep their homes painted and they’re not supposed to change the colour either.

 In the Plaza San Pedro (Sant Pere in Valenciano dialect), you’ll see the 18th century fountain (below).
 Now restored, it doubled up as a public washplace and source of fresh water for nearby houses.
 During the fiesta de San Pedro, the water was dyed red and local boys would fish for coins in it.